Substance Abuse Resources in Brockton Drug Rehab, Alcohol Rehab & Detox

 Sadly, Brockton has been suffering a quiet epidemic of unnecessary loss of life.
 From 2000 to 2016, over 1,000 people in Plymouth County suffered fatal opioid overdoses.
 Some people added other drugs and created a deadly “drug cocktail.”
 Some people forgot they already took a dose and ended up overdosing accidentally.
 Some people quit taking their prescription opioid pills and then tried to take a large amount of pills or heroin later, thinking they still had a high level of tolerance.
 In each case, education and rehabilitation may have saved someone’s life.
 It’s not hard to develop a substance misuse disorder with alcohol, benzodiazepine or opioids.
 Good, hardworking, churchgoing people are just as likely to develop problems with drugs and alcohol as anyone else is.
 Drug misuse is a disease, no different from heart disease or high blood pressure.

 People with one of the two latter diseases don’t feel ashamed to seek help.
 It’s something that could save their lives, so why wouldn’t they seek out treatment?
 Unfortunately, people do tend to feel ashamed if they end up misusing drugs or alcohol.
 However, that shame should never keep anyone from seeking help, even if you’ve been through rehab before.
-This guide will point you to some of the types of programs and resources available, including Brockton drug rehab and Brockton alcohol rehab programs.

 You’re not alone in this struggle.